Madeleine clues hidden for 5 years

 Heidi Blake and Jonathan Calvert - The Sunday Times - 27.10.2013

-?
+The new prime suspect (Smithman) was first singled out by detectives in 2008.
+Their findings were suppressed.
+Insight reports. ?
 MS avait signalé Smithman fin mai 2007, mais la PJ, qui cherchait des éléments pouvant incriminer Robert M, alors suspect numéro un, ne s'est pas beaucoup intéressé à Smithman.
-Pourtant, comme la PJ faisait peu de cas de Tannerman, elle aurait pu au moins se servir de Smithman, qui portait une enfant très semblable à MMC, pour écarter Tannerman qui, au départ, ne portait que peut-être un enfant.
+Pourtant, comme la PJ faisait peu de cas de Tannerman, elle aurait pu au moins se servir de Smithman, qui portait une enfant très semblable à MMC, pour écarter Tannerman qui, au départ, ne portait que peut-être un enfant. |

 The critical new evidence at the centre of Scotland Yard's search for Madeleine McCann was kept secret for five years after it was presented to her parents by ex-MI5 investigators.
 The evidence was in fact taken from an intelligence report produced for Gerry and Kate McCann by a firm of former spies in 2008.